Benefit welfare reform

 There is currently a benefit cap in place restricting the amount in certain benefits that a working age household can receive.
 Any household receiving more than the cap has their Housing Benefit reduced to bring them back within the limit.
-This cap of £26,000 per year is to be reduced to £20,000 for those living outside London.
+This cap of £26,000 per year reduced to £20,000 for those living outside London.

 National Minimum Wage

 The National Minimum Wage was 'rebranded' as the National Living Wage and increased to £7.20 per hour for those 25 or over from April 2016.
 It will reach £9 per hour by 2020.

 Personal tax allowance